 A distinctive feature of the German patent system is the bifurcated structure of judicial proceedings.
 Questions regarding the validity of a patent are addressed either by opposition proceedings, which must be initiated within nine months of the patent's publication before the German Patent and Trade Mark Office, or by a revocation action brought before the Federal Patent Court, which holds exclusive jurisdiction.
 In contrast, patent infringement actions are brought before the competent regional courts.
 These infringement courts are bound by the presumption of validity of the granted patent and are not authorised to independently re-evaluate its legal validity.
-Consequently, defendants in infringement proceedings may only argue that their actions do not constitute an infringement.
+Consequently, defendants in infringement.
 If, however, they have initiated opposition or revocation proceedings, they may apply for a stay of the infringement proceedings pending the outcome of the validity challenge.

-Patent protection in Germany endures for a maximum term of twenty years, beginning on the day after the patent application is filed.
-[22]
+Patent protection in Germany endures for a maximum term of twenty years, beginning on the day after the patent application is filed.^[22]